opus1993/myTidyTuesday/NFLattendance/NFL-attendance.md

 ![](NFL-attendance_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-To build models for illustratign the prediction of weekly attendance, we will select on the team\_name, the year, the week of the game, and the margin of victory.
+To build models for the prediction of weekly attendance, we will select for features arbitrarily on the team\_name, the year, the week of the game, and the margin of victory.

 ``` r
 attendance_df<-attendance_joined  %>%